Mitsufiro/Cards/README.md

 5. Work with files: create a menu that allows you to add, delete, save, and upload saved cards in your game.
 6. Using statistics, set a correct answer for each card and teach the game to determine which card was the hardest to solve.
 7. Enable the user to import files right upon starting the game, working with command-line arguments.

+When you start the program, you are presented with a list of commands (add, remove, import, export, ask, exit, log, hardest card, reset stats)
+Enter pairs of words separated by a space (add) or import from a ready-made text file (import) next line 'name_of_file.txt' You can remove one of the cards with the command - (remove) next line (first word of card) Run the test (ask)
+After the test, check the statistics (hardest card) Export response statistics to a text file (export) nextline (name_of_file.txt) Save the log file(log) next line (name_of_file)
+Reset statistics (reset stats) exit...